Top Tips for Thanksgiving With Dogs

 Thanksgiving is FULL of tempting situations for your dog!
 The turkey’s out, the trash is full of great smelling (and fowl-smelling!) garbage and bones seem to be abounding.
 You can’t blame a dog for being a dog, so do the best you can to keep things your counter-surfers would go nuts for out of their way.
 Keep trash closed up and remember that poultry bones are NOT good for your dog.
 If friends or family bring special items with them, keep them where your dog may not be tempted to chow down (nothing tastes as great as Great Aunt Gertude’s fur-trimmed shawl)!
 They’re likely to be overstimulated, and you can help by being proactive and taking temptations away.

-Be careful of indulgence
+Be Careful of Indulgence

 Yes, dogs can have turkey–they love it, actually.
 BUT…turkey and turkey skin, even if in small amounts, can sometimes cause pancreatitis.
 Fatty foods are hard for dogs to digest, so while your dog will be BEGGING for turkey, if you DO indulge their pleas, do so VERY sparingly.